Green Opal Teardrop Cabochon media thumbnails

 Only 1 in stock!

-Green opal teardrop cabochon, hand-carved in our lapidary workshop.
-Dimensions 25 × 13 × 6 mm, with a mirror-polished domed surface and flat back for direct bezel setting or other silver mounting.
+Green opal teardrop cabochon, hand-cut in our lapidary workshop.
+Dimensions 25 × 13 × 6 mm, with a mirror-polished domed surface and a flat back for direct bezel setting or other silver mounting.
 Uniform olive green color with translucent nuances under direct light.

 Mineral Common Opal (green variety, hydrated silica)